szeitlin/szeitlin-blog/content/dvc_vs_pachyderm.md

 ```

 Then we add that with `dvc add` and `git add` and `git tag`.
 Although I don't have aliases for my usual
-git workflow, since this adds another line of typing to every git command, I am thinking if I were going to do this a lot,
+git workflow, since this adds another line (or two, with tagging) of typing to every git command,
-I would want an alias or something.
+if I were going to do this a lot, I would want an alias in my terminal.

 The next thing the tutorial does makes perfect sense: try to improve the model and save another version of it.